pcapjunkie/remove_tlds/README.md

 ---
 # A few notes on what this is doing.

-The uses the prepped results of your tld/suffix file and adds them to the variable "tlds". then for each item in tlds (each suffix), sed is ran on the source log file specified. each row in yoru source log file is checked for matching suffixes/tlds at the end of each row in your log file. if it matches, the tld is removed.
-This could be tweaked to remove all matches that have a trailing space OR linefeed or whatever (eg sed 's/${i}\s//'). that way the domain name doesnt have to be the last column in the log file. i just havent tested it yet. the important thing is that we dont want matches in the middle of a domain due to ligitimate subdomains. like pcapjunkie.netmon.com , if .net matches then wed be left with pcapjunkiemon. however if the domain is followed by a / or space, or tab or linefeed or etc etc, then we can make sed match those special characters only.
+The uses the prepped results of your tld/suffix file and adds them to the variable "tlds". then for each item in tlds (each suffix), sed is ran on the source log file specified. each row in your source log file is checked for matching suffixes/tlds at the end of each row in your log file. if it matches, the tld/suffix is removed.
+This could be tweaked so that instead of just checking the end of the line, to remove all matches that have a trailing space OR linefeed or whatever (eg sed 's/${i}\s//'). that way the domain name doesnt have to be the last column in the log file. i just havent tested it yet. the important thing is that we dont want matches in the middle of a domain due to ligitimate subdomains. like pcapjunkie.netmon.com , if .net matches then wed be left with pcapjunkiemon, when we wanted pcapjunkie.netmon to be left. however if the domain is followed by a / or space, or tab or linefeed or etc etc, then we can make sed match those special characters only.

-Step 6: save your changes, make the script executable chmod +x tldrem.sh
+Step 6: save your changes, make the script executable

+chmod +x tldrem.sh

 Step 7: Run it, see what happens

 ./tldrem.sh
 + for i in '"${tlds[@]}"'
 + sed -i -e 's/\.s3\.dualstack\.ap-southeast-2\.amazonaws\.com$//' justdomains.log